Immederoever/new/_sources/docs/reflection.md

 - Add more detailed descriptions for the graphs and visuals.
 - Reorganize some of the graphs (e.g., place some next to each other) and explore ways to combine multiple variables to create more meaningful graphs.

-After the feedback session, we divided the tasks so that each team member had specific feedback point to work on.
+After the feedback session, we divided the tasks so that each team member had a specific feedback point to work on.

 ## Self-reflection